gregjacobs/Autolinker.js/README.md

   3) Phone links will have the CSS classes: "myLink myLink-phone"<br />
   4) Twitter mention links will have the CSS classes: "myLink myLink-mention myLink-twitter"<br />
   5) Instagram mention links will have the CSS classes: "myLink myLink-mention myLink-instagram"<br />
-  5) Hashtag links will have the CSS classes: "myLink myLink-hashtag"<br />
+  5) Hashtag links will have the CSS classes: "myLink myLink-hashtag"

 - [decodePercentEncoding](http://gregjacobs.github.io/Autolinker.js/api/#!/api/Autolinker-cfg-decodePercentEncoding): boolean<br />
   `true` to decode percent-encoded characters in URL matches, `false` to keep the percent-encoded characters.